dlt-hub/verified-sources/sources/zendesk/README.md

     ```bash
     pip install -r requirements.txt
     ```

 2. Run the pipeline using the following command:
     ```bash
     python3 zendesk_pipeline.py
     ```

 3. To make sure everything loads as expected, use the command:
     ```bash
     dlt pipeline <pipeline_name> show
     ```
-    For example, the pipeline_name for the above pipeline example is zendesk_pipeline, you may also use any custom name instead.
+    For example, the pipeline_name for the above pipeline example is `zendesk_pipeline`, you may also use any custom name instead.

 💡 To explore additional customizations for this pipeline, we recommend referring to the official dlt Zendesk verified source documentation.
 It provides comprehensive information and guidance on how to further customize and tailor the pipeline to suit your specific needs.
-You can find the dlt Zendesk documentation in [Setup Guide: Zendesk](https://dlthub.com/docs/dlt-ecosystem/verified-sources/zendesk)
+You can find the dlt Zendesk documentation in [Setup Guide: Zendesk.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/zendesk)